 Sharp sand is essential in most plant mixes, providing adequate drainage by creating small air pockets in the overall sand composition.
-This is great for carnivorous plants, ensuring good oxygen flow, reducing the risk of water clogs, and preventing fungus growth.
+This is great for even this most hardy of carnivorous plants, ensuring good oxygen flow, reducing the risk of water clogs, and preventing fungus growth.

 Finally, there’s perlite.
 Not all carnivorous plants necessarily need perlite, but most general mixes for this category of flora do make use of a small amount of this pH neutral component.
 As it is inorganic but still natural, it’s often considered a useful additive for all types of plant mixes.

 The biggest problem with perlite is that some branded varieties contain additives that cause minor increases in salt levels.
 Check the label to ensure whatever perlite you choose is made from expanded volcanic glass only.